drduh/YubiKey-Guide/README.md

 Ensure you have:

-* Saved the Encryption, Signing and Authentication sub-keys to YubiKey.
+* Saved the Encryption, Signing and Authentication subkeys to YubiKey.
 * Saved the YubiKey PINs which you changed from defaults.
 * Saved the password to the Master key.
-* Saved a copy of the Master key, sub-keys and revocation certificates on an encrypted volume stored offline.
+* Saved a copy of the Master key, subkeys and revocation certificates on an encrypted volume stored offline.
 * Saved the password to that encrypted volume in a separate location.
 * Saved a copy of the public key somewhere easily accessible later.